tarekichalalen2002/Blockchain-simulation-with-riddles/README.md

 note that it's an original idea by the creator.

-this app was hosted on netfly:  blockchain-demonstration.netlify.app
+this app was hosted on netfly:  https://blockchain-demonstration.netlify.app/